Best CPA Test Banks | 7 Things To Know (Before Buying)

 For every two people who walk into Prometric to take the CPA Exam, one will pass, and one will fail.

-To put it another way: one in two CPA candidates will have wasted eight weeks of their life studying for a failed exam.
+To put it another way: one in two CPA candidates will have wasted eight weeks studying for a failed exam.

 You've spent thousands on a course and aren't keen on adding more CPA Study Materials (notes, audio, test bank, etc.).
 I get it.